 Ph.D., Wright State University

 What we do: We answer both applied and basic questions about how the nervous system helps animals survive in their environments.
 On the applied side, we study animals that evolved ways to avoid damage to the nervous system.
 We focus most of our efforts on challenges to the nervous system that tend to be big problems in many human diseases.
 These include inactivity of neuromuscular systems (think, “if you don’t use it you lose it”) and impaired oxygen transport (think, brain damage in stroke and cardiac arrest).
 By learning from animals that already “know” how to get around these problems, we up our chances of finding new solutions.
-On the basic side, we use this approach to make new discoveries about how the nervous system helps animals adapt to their environments.
-To do this, we take fundamental concepts of cellular neurobiology that were developed outside of real-life contexts (e.g., cell culture, artificial lab settings, etc.) and test how they work in situations where animals may need them to survive.
+On the basic side, we use this approach to make new discoveries about how nervous systems use plasticity to help animals adapt to their environments.
+To do this, we take fundamental concepts about plasticity that were developed outside of real-life contexts (e.g., cell culture, lab settings, modeling, etc.) and test how they work in situations where animals may need them to survive.
 This allows us to put together new ideas about how these processes are important for behavior and why they may have evolved.

-How we do it: We use both non-traditional (currently, frogs) and conventional animal models (rats and mice) in the lab.
-For a variety of reasons, we tend to focus on the neural systems that regulate breathing.
-On the technical side, we use an integrative approach that spans from whole animal behavior down to the molecular biology of single neurons.
-We use a range of tools that include patch clamp electrophysiology to study electrical properties of cells, single-cell quantitative PCR to study gene expression in individual neurons, in vivo measurements of behavior (measurements of breathing and EMG to record muscle activity), extracellular recording to assess circuit activity, and fluorescence imaging microscopy.
+How we do it: We tend to ask questions using the neural system that regulates breathing in amphibians for two reasons.
+First, breathing is a tractable, rhythmic behavior that is easily studied across scales of organization (genes to proteins to cells to networks to behavior) compared to other behaviors like learning and memory.
+Second, amphibians have interesting life history traits that allow us to ask questions about how different forms of plasticity have adaptive importance in nature.
+On the technical side, we use an integrative approach that spans whole animal behavior down to the molecular biology of single neurons.
+We use a range of tools that include patch-clamp electrophysiology to study electrical properties of neurons, single-cell quantitative PCR and RNA sequencing to assess gene expression in individual neurons, in vivo measurements of behavior (measurements of breathing and EMG to record muscle activity), extracellular recording to measure circuit activity, and fluorescence imaging microscopy.

-Research Opportunities: Graduate Students– We are looking for enthusiastic, creative, motivated graduate students (MS and PhD).
+Research Opportunities: Graduate Students– We are looking for enthusiastic and creative graduate students (MS and PhD).
 A background in neurophysiology and general physiology is a plus.
-A background in animal surgery is a bigger plus.
-A background in patch clamp electrophysiology is an even bigger plus.
+A background in patch-clamp electrophysiology is an even bigger plus.
 If you are interested in joining us, please send an email to email@example.com with your C.V. and two references.
-Please be sure to check out some of the papers listed below and give a description of why you’re interested in joining the lab.
-Undergraduates– We are also interested in helping undergraduate students gain hands-on research experience in neuroscience.
-Hands-on research goes beyond learning laboratory techniques and passively doing experiments.
-If you are interested in asking questions about the topics described here, designing a project, and learning research tools to answer the question, please contact Dr. Santin.
+Please be sure to check out some of the recent publications listed below and give a description of why this work interests you when you send an email.

 Santin, J.M., Schulz, D.J.
 Membrane voltage is a direct feedback signal that influences correlated ion channel expression in neurons.
 Current Biology.
 2019, 29; 1683–1688, doi: 10.1016/j.cub.2019.04.008